 Why the name of Cruikshank & Wallace?

-After one visit we became life long friends, in which he became a major influence in my appreciation for the craft of books, printing and the famous political cartoonist George Cruikshank.
-The birdcage and fleeing bird represent what reading books means to me and I think most people…the ability to escape from our realities to wherever our imagination or knowledge take us.
+After one visit we became lifelong friends, in which he became a major influence in my appreciation for the craft of books, printing and the famous political cartoonist George Cruikshank.
+The birdcage and fleeing bird represent what reading books mean to me and I think most people…the ability to escape from our realities to wherever our imagination or knowledge takes us.